 - 6.1.2.12 Shall not perform analysis on samples from casework upon which conclusions are based.
 The forensic scientist assigned to a case may take an additional sample from casework that the intern may analyze for experience or training purposes.
 The sample may only be taken if the reserve after removing the second sample is greater than 1⁄2.
 In the case of controlled substances, the additional sample taken will be stored in a secure locked location (either a drug locker or the controlled substance cabinet).
 The additional sample amount retained will be comparable to the amount taken in the course of analysis for the method which the trainee will perform on that sample.
 The samples will be labeled with the case and item number from which they were obtained.
 The samples will be logged into a "Controlled Substances Training Samples" log book.
-The log will include the date the sample was retained, the analyst retaining the samples initials, the case and item number, a description, location, the analyst verification of the audit stance and appropriate level of documented training to period in the laboratory.
+The log will include the date the sample was retained, the analyst retaining the samples initials, the case and item number, a description, location, the date destroyed or used in analysis, and initials from an analyst verifying it was consumed/destroyed.
+The "Controlled Substance Training Samples" log book and any samples currently retained at the time of the audit will be audited annually. - 6.1.2.13 Interns shall have an appropriate level of documented training to perform tasks in the laboratory.
 Interns may perform quality control or other tasks they have been trained to perform.
-Interns shall have training and be signed off on any analytical equipment they operate independently. date destroyed or used in analysis, and initials from an analyst verifying it was consumed/destroyed.
-The "Controlled Substance Training Samples" log book and any samples currently retained at the time of the audit will - 6.1.2.13 Interns shall have an appropriate level of documented training to perform tasks they have been trained to perform.
-Interns shall have training and
+Interns shall have training and be signed off on any analytical equipment they operate independently.